-Except Dr. Prafulla R. Hede, Ms. Shibanee M. Harlalka & Samit P. Hede and their relative, none of the other Directors, Key Managerial Personnel (KMP) of the Company and their relatives are, in any way, concerned or interested, financially or otherwise, in the resolution set out at Item No. 5 of the Notice.
+Save and except the above, none of the other Directors/Key Managerial Personnel of the Company / their relatives are in any way, concerned or interested financially or otherwise, in these resolutions.

-The Board recommends the passing of the Special Resolution at Item No. 5 of the accompanying Notice for member's approval.
+The Board recommends the Special Resolution set out at Item No. 3 of the Notice for approval by the shareholders.